What is blood pressure?

 - Hypotension, or blood pressure that’s too low, can cause serious side effects, such as dizziness or fainting.
 Severely low blood pressure can damage organs by depriving them of blood flow and oxygen.

 Know your blood pressure numbers

-To manage your blood pressure, you need to know what blood pressure numbers are ideal and which are cause for concern.
+To manage your blood pressure, you need to know which blood pressure numbers are ideal and which ones are cause for concern.
 Following are the blood pressure ranges used to diagnose hypotension and hypertension in adults.

 |Systolic (top number)||Diastolic (bottom number)||Blood pressure category|

-When looking at your numbers, only one of them needs to be too low or too high to put you in a hypertensive or hypotensive category.
-For example, if your blood pressure is 121/99, you’d be considered to have stage 1 hypertension.
+When looking at these numbers, notice that only one of them needs to be too high to put you in a hypertensive category.
+For example, if your blood pressure is 119/81, you’d be considered to have stage 1 hypertension.

 Blood pressure levels for children

 Blood pressure levels are different for children than they are for adults.
 Blood pressure targets for children are determined by several factors, such as:

 Talk to your child’s pediatrician if you’re concerned about their blood pressure.
 The pediatrician can walk you through the charts and help you understand your child’s blood pressure.